-The Trust may from time to time be entitled to come into possession of rights incident to its ownership of Bitcoins, which permit the Trust to acquire, or otherwise establish dominion and control over, other virtual currencies.
-These rights are generally expected to arise in connection with forks in the Blockchain, airdrops offered to holders of Bitcoins or other similar events and arise without any action of the Trust or of the Sponsor or Trustee on behalf of the Trust.
+Other than receiving and distributing cash from the Cash Account in connection with the creation and redemption of Baskets as described under "Description of Creation and Redemption of Shares," the Trust will not hold cash, and will not engage a cash custodian.
+The Trust may from time to time be entitled to come into possession of rights incident to its ownership of Ether, which permit the Trust to acquire, or otherwise establish dominion and control over, other virtual currencies.
+These rights are generally expected to arise in connection with forks in the Blockchain, airdrops offered to holders of Ether or other similar events and arise without any action of the Trust or of the Sponsor or Trustee on behalf of the Trust.
 We refer to these rights as "Incidental Rights" and any such virtual currency acquired through Incidental Rights as "IR Virtual Currency."

 With respect to any fork, airdrop or similar event, the Sponsor will cause the Trust to irrevocably abandon the Incidental Rights or IR Virtual Currency.
 In the event the Trust seeks to change this position, an application would need to be filed with the SEC by NYSE Arca seeking approval to amend its listing rules to permit the Trust to distribute the Incidental Rights or IR Virtual Currency in-kind to an agent of the shareholders for resale by such agent.
 Because the Trust will abandon any Incidental Rights and IR Virtual Currency, the Trust would not receive any direct or indirect consideration for the Incidental Rights or IR Virtual Currency and thus the value of the Shares will not reflect the value of the Incidental Rights or IR Virtual Currency.
-See "Risk Factors-Risks Related to the Trust and the Shares-Shareholders will not receive the benefits of any forks or airdrops" and "Description of Shares-Incidental Rights and IR Virtual Currency."
+See "Risk Factors-Risks Related to the Trust and the Shares-Shareholders will not receive the benefits of any forks or airdrops" and "Description of the Shares-Incidental Rights and IR Virtual Currency."